 She cut me off as if I was a kid:

 – You say he’s outdated, but he’s just getting old.

 The snappiness of that and its sureness appealed to me a bit.
 Some things people say hint at a subtle intellectual world which I find really interesting, even if they aren’t super clear.
 It made me wish I had a small notebook and a pencil.
 I said so to Anne.
 My dad burst out laughing:

 – Well, at least you aren’t bitter.

-– Elsa’s very nice, she said, as I got up to leave.
+– Elsa’s very nice, she said, just as I got up to leave.

-– Yes, yes, she’s a wonderful hmm, young lady… very friendly… I mumbled.
+– Yes, yes, she’s wonderful hmm, young lady… very friendly… I mumbled.

 She began to laugh, and I went to bed feeling on edge.
 I drifted off to sleep thinking of Sal, who I was sure I could hear dancing with his friends across the bay.

 I guess I couldn’t really help it but I realise I’ve forgotten the central thing: the constant rhythm of the sea, which was always, always there, and also the sun.
 I don’t think I’ve mentioned the four lime trees either, from the courtyard of my country school, with their sticky smell – or my dad’s smile on the station platform three years ago when I met him, an embarrassed smile since I was in plaits and an ugly, not-quite-black dress.
 And then in the car, his sudden explosion of joy when he realised I had his eyes, his mouth, and that I was going to be his special, wonderful new toy.
 I knew basically nothing – but he showed me Paris, and gave me luxury.
 The easy life.